MELINDA HEADRICK

 MY PERSONAL JOURNEY WITH DESIGN

-I grew up the youngest of four children in a Naval family.
+I grew up as the youngest of four children in a Naval family.
 My father proudly served as a career Commander in the United States Navy, completing four tours in Vietnam.
 My mother was an extraordinary woman who raised four children through countless moves and long deployments, often with very little money.
 Together they taught us integrity, humility, and honor.

-MY MISSION TODAY
+MY MISSION

-Beauty is the outcome.
+Beautiful interiors are the outcome.
 Health is the purpose.

 Today my greatest responsibility is not choosing beautiful fabrics or furniture.
 It is creating an environment that supports your well-being while reflecting your unique definition of beauty.